FAIR HOUSING & DIVERSITY

 Members are asked to view this 50-minute video prepared by the National Association of REALTORS® and the Perception Institute to help REALTORS® recognize unconscious biases that arise in our day-to-day lives:

-Members are asked to test their fair housing knowledge by visiting Fairhaven – a new fair housing simulation training for REALTORS® that uses the power of storytelling to help members identify, prevent, and address discriminatory practices in real estate.
+Members – login to Fairhaven here.
+Fairhaven uses the power of storytelling to help you identify, prevent, and address discriminatory practices in real estate.
 Inspired by real stories, this innovative online experience has agents work against the clock to sell homes in the fictional town of Fairhaven, while confronting discrimination in the home buying process.
 Brokers are encouraged to incorporate Fairhaven into their office’s professional training for licensees.